 This graphic novel will be a great way to introduce anybody, but especially young people, to Edmonia Lewis’s story.
 I hope that it will allow her story will inspire lots of people, because I certainly felt inspired after reading it.

-Seen: True Stories of Marginalized Trailblazers – Edmonia Lewis will be released on September 29, 2020.
-I highly recommend pre-ordering a copy here or through Amazon.
+Seen: True Stories of Marginalized Trailblazers – Edmonia Lewis is available through Amazon.